-To meet the needs of persons with hearing impairments, TTD/TTY (text telephone display / teletype) communication will be available.
+To meet the needs of persons with hearing impairments, TTD/TTY (text telephone display / teletype) communication will be made available in accordance with RRHA's Reasonable Accommodation Procedures and applicable law.

-To meet the needs of persons with vision impairments, large-print and audio versions of key program documents will be made available upon request.
+To meet the needs of persons with vision impairments, large-print, braille, or audio versions of key program documents will be made available upon request in accordance with RRHA's Reasonable Accommodation Procedures.
 When visual aids are used in public meetings or presentations, or in meetings with PHA staff, one-on-one assistance will be provided upon request.

-Additional examples of alternative forms of communication are sign language interpretation; having material explained orally by staff; or having a third party representative (a friend, relative or advocate, named by the applicant) to receive, interpret and explain housing materials and be present at all meetings.
+Additional examples of alternative forms of communication include sign language interpretation; communication accessibility real-time translation ("CART"), or having material explained orally or in writing by PHA staff.
+Persons with vision or hearing impairments, may, but shall in no case be required, to identify a third party representative (a friend, relative or advocate, named by the applicant) to receive, interpret and explain housing materials and be present at all meetings.